STMicroelectronics/STM32Cube_MCU_Overall_Offer/README.md

 ## Description

-This repo is a simple Readme describing all STM32 MCU related GitHub projects, the open source offer for the STM32 MCU products.
+This repo is a simple Readme describing all STM32 MCU related GitHub projects, the overall offer for the STM32 MCU products.

 This new publication channel of the STM32Cube embedded software components will provide new added values :
    * In complement to the MCU Package zip files today proposed on **st.com**, the capability for STM32 customers to get a configuration management based delivery (Git)
    * A more direct communication between developers, thanks to the Issues features. **Caution** : only software related questions will be taken into account.
 Any other subject must be submitted to the [ST Community](https://community.st.com/stm32mcu) forum
-   * In a second phase (after the deployment of a Contributor License Agreement mechanism), the **Pull-Request** will permit to take into account customers proposed updates and enrich the STM32Cube FW offer.
+   * Thanks to the deployment of a Contributor License Agreement feature (please refer to each repo CONTRIBUTING guide), the **Pull-Request** permits also to take into account customers proposed updates and enrich the STM32Cube FW offer.

 For general communication and support, you can use